 “Is it gluten free?”
-An innocent, yet cuttingly honest inquiry I was getting from my kids before they would reach into the cookie jar.
-Sigh.
-Even if I lied, (“Gosh, I don’t know.”), the disappointment in their faces after taking a bite crushed me.
+An innocent, yet cuttingly honest inquiry I was getting from my kids before they reached for a cookie at home.
+Even if I lied, “Gosh, I don’t know,” the disappointment in their faces after taking a bite crushed me.
 Deep breath.
 They’re right.
 Why bother with a ho-hum cookie just because “it’s gluten free”?

-The Cup 4 Cup flour blend developed by bakers at the French Laundry got me tinkering with my flour mix.
-I didn’t want to use cornstarch (their main ingredient), but I did like the idea of adding milk powder, which seems to improve the texture of bakery goodies dramatically.
-I use Bob’s Red Mill flours and a scale – much faster (and more accurate) than measuring multiple flours with cups.
-Make a big canister which makes baking a batch of cookies or banana bread easy peasy.
+The Cup 4 Cup flour blend developed by bakers at the French Laundry got me tinkering with my gluten-free flour mix.
+I didn’t want to use cornstarch (their main ingredient), but I did like the idea of adding milk powder, which seems to improve the texture of baked goodies dramatically.
+I use Bob’s Red Mill flours and a scale, much faster (and more accurate) than measuring multiple flours with cups.
+I make a big canister which makes baking a batch of cookies or banana bread easy peasy.

 Amy's Gluten-Free "All-Purpose" Flour Mix (Cup4Cup knockoff)